Get to Know Your Rabbit: Plot

 Corporate executive Donald Beeman, fed up with the rat race, impulsively quits his job and takes to the road as a traveling tap dancing magician under the tutelage of Mr. Delasandro.
-His former boss Mr. Turnbull, determined to convince him to return to his nine-to-five existence, chases after him as he performs his routine in seedy nightclubs and honky tonks, but instead the two create Tap Dancing Magicians, a course for pressured businessmen.
+His former boss Paul Turnbull, determined to convince him to return to his nine-to-five existence, chases after him as he performs his routine in seedy nightclubs and honky tonks, but instead the two create Tap Dancing Magicians, a course for pressured businessmen.
 When their little venture becomes one of the most successful corporations in the world, Donald ironically finds himself feeling the same way he did when he originally quit his job.

 Production

 Brian De Palma achieved success with his 1968 underground comedy Greetings and was hired by Warner Bros. to direct Get to Know Your Rabbit in 1970 after he had directed a follow-up to Greetings called Hi, Mom!.
 While very much a studio picture, Get to Know Your Rabbit was in line with De Palma's previous films, which were mainly comedies.

 Much of the film's comedy is rooted in the traditional British absurdist sense of humor associated with Monty Python and The Goon Show.
-Crittenden's screenplay is filled with oddball characters and bizarre situations, such as a bomber who is put on hold when she phones to announce that her device will explode in six minutes and a beautiful young woman who confesses to Donald that her crush on the paperboy prompted her to prostitute herself in order to afford a newspaper subscription.
+Jordan Crittenden's screenplay is filled with oddball characters and bizarre situations, such as Miss Simmons, a bomber who is put on hold when she phones to announce that her device will explode in six minutes and a beautiful young woman (Katharine Ross) who confesses to Donald that her crush on the paperboy prompted her to prostitute herself in order to afford a newspaper subscription.

 Warner Bros. and star Tommy Smothers felt uneasy about De Palma's direction because of his limited experience.
 According to De Palma, Smothers so disliked the film that he disappeared for several shooting days and refused to return for retakes.
-Unhappy with De Palma's cut of the film, the studio asked Peter Nelson (credited onscreen as executive producer) to recut it and direct a new sequence, but the film was not released for several years.
+Unhappy with De Palma's cut of the film, the studio asked Peter Nelson, credited onscreen as executive producer, to recut it and direct a new sequence, but the film was not released for several years.
 Uncertain as to how to market the film, the studio did little to promote it and the film quickly disappeared from theaters.
 The experience gave De Palma a distaste for the studio system, and he would not work for a major studio again for several years.
 After the production of Get to Know Your Rabbit, De Palma would turn his focus to themes of suspense and obsession with a horror film called Sisters.
 These themes would recur in many of his subsequent films.